EVNII/CSPB-3308-Team-3-Project/WEEKLY_STATUS.md

 - Read codebase provided by Yuzhou
 - Created an upload page to allow people to upload pdfs of works
-- started to create a rudimentary testing framework
 - Monday standup attendance

 ### Yuzhou Shen